Current Weather Conditions

 Construction on the Bong Bridge began in 1982, and the structure opened on October 25, 1985.
 The bridge is mostly a steel girder bridge with a concrete deck.
 The main span is a large steel tied arch.
 The bridge features 8,320 feet of structure over water.
 With approaches, the total elevated span is approximately 11,800 feet.

 The Bong Bridge is named after WWII hero Richard Ira Bong.
 Bong lived in nearby Poplar, Wisconsin.
 He flew the P-38 Lightning fighter plane in the Pacific Theater.
 He was allowed to retire from combat flying when he broke the record of 26 kills.
 He later found his way back in combat, and was again pulled from the combat theater after his 40th kill.
 The military was afraid that Bong was becoming a target, and they didn't want to risk losing their Ace of Aces.
 Bong relocated to southern California to begin training on jet aircraft.
-Bong died on April 6, 1945, when his P-80 Shooting Star jet fighter crashed.
-Some people find it ironic that while Bong fought against the Japanese, and there was a major steel mill located within sight distance of the Bong Bridge, the main span steel was imported from Japan.
+Bong died on August 6, 1945, when his P-80 Shooting Star jet fighter crashed.
+Some people find it ironic that while Bong fought against the Japanese, and there was a major steel mill located within sight distance of the Bong Bridge, the steel for the arch span of Bong's namesake bridge was imported from Japan.

 The State of Minnesota lists the Bong Bridge as a single entry in the National Bridge Inventory database.
 Wisconsin, however, lists the bridge as 19 separate sections as follows: